 Booking new clients for your web design business is challenging.
-First you have to find someone who is interested in your services.
+First, you have to find someone interested in your services.
 Then it’s a matter of hammering out an agreement so that you can start your journey together.

-When read aloud, it sounds easier than it really is.
-The process can feel a bit like being involved in a reality show competition – even if you’re the only designer involved.
-Once in a while you’ll run into a prospective client who plays the part of the sly host.
+This sounds easy.
+But the process can feel like being in a reality show competition.
+Once in a while, you’ll run into a prospective client who plays the part of the sly host.
 They’ll test your limits by asking all sorts of philosophical questions and assorted odd requests.

-Frankly, it’s a bit unnerving and sometimes belittling.
-You’re trying to land a new client but have to endure the third-degree.
-You might start to wonder if you’ll ever just get to the actual project.
+Frankly, it’s a bit unnerving.
+Sometimes it can feel belittling.
+You’re trying to land a new client but have to endure the third degree.
+You might start to wonder if you’ll ever just get to the project.

-It’s worth considering just how much of this you should tolerate.
+How much of this must you tolerate?
 Where do you finally draw the line and say, “Thanks, but no thanks…”?

-This is a subject with a lot of gray area.
-But in an effort to help you decide, we’ll dive right into the heart of the matter.
+This is a subject with a lot of gray areas.
+But to help you decide, we’ll dive right into the heart of the matter.
 Let’s get started!

 Are They Hiring a Web Designer or Performing a Background Check?

-Sometimes it’s not just the questions asked – it’s what they imply.
-There are people out there that seem to think web design isn’t a serious profession.
-Their queries sound like something you’d ask a teenager in a job interview, probing to see if you can trust them to mind the shop while the boss is away.
+Sometimes it’s not just the questions they ask – it’s what they imply.
+Some people think web design isn’t a serious profession.
+Their queries sound like something you’d ask an untrustworthy teenager in a job interview.

 After 20+ years in the industry, I still run into this every so often.
-It makes me think back to landing my first gig back in the 90’s, when the web was a new concept to mainstream businesses.
+It makes me think back to landing my first gig in the 1990s.
+Back then, the web was a new concept to mainstream businesses.
 Whether it’s misunderstanding or mistrust, it can be a bit insulting.

-When it gets to the point where you feel disrespected, take a step back and think.
+When you feel disrespected, take a step back.
 It’s certainly possible that you’re overreacting.
 But if that’s not the case, you’re better off walking away with your dignity intact.

 Taking Advantage of Your Precious Time

-Going beyond the interrogation stage, you might also find yourself caught up in long, drawn-out conversations with a prospect.
+Going beyond the interrogation stage, you might also get caught up in long, drawn-out conversations with a prospect.

 Again, there’s nothing inherently wrong with engaging in such banter.
-It can be a nice way to form a relationship, which is beneficial when working together.
+It can be a nice way to form a relationship.
+This is beneficial when working together.
 But that’s not always the case.

-In some situations, a prospective client may (figuratively) chew your ear off in an effort to get free advice – even if they have no intention of working with you.
+In some situations, a prospective client may (figuratively) chew your ear off to get free advice – even if they have no intention of working with you.
 Whether it’s constant phone calls or emails, this can quickly get out of hand.

 Looking for Free or Cheap “Favors”

-Another approach taken by some prospects is in angling for free or deeply-discounted work.
-While none of us like to pay full price (and everyone loves a sale) there aren’t a whole lot of benefits for web designers to play along.
+Another approach taken by some prospects is angling for free or deeply-discounted work.
+And there aren’t a whole lot of benefits for web designers to play along.

-Think of it this way: if someone isn’t willing to pay you what you’re worth, they’re not really valuing what you do.
-All of your hard work, the successful portfolio and hours of learning don’t particularly matter to them.
+Think of it this way: if someone isn’t willing to pay you what you’re worth, they’re not valuing what you do.
+All of your hard work, the successful portfolio, and hours of learning don’t particularly matter to them.
 They simply want something for nothing – or almost nothing.

-Early in my career, I fell into the trap of giving away freebies.
+Early in my career, I fell into the trap of giving away time and effort.
 What I learned is that the working relationship with a client tends to get stuck in a vicious cycle.
-They start to expect that you’ll leave money on the table in order to please them.
+They start to expect that you’ll leave money on the table to please them.
 And you, being fearful of losing a client, don’t want to push the envelope.

-It’s important to remember that you don’t owe a prospect anything at all.
+It’s important to remember that you don’t owe a prospect anything.
 Even if they’re friendly and complimentary of your work, it’s unlikely you’d call them an actual friend.
-Therefore, don’t be sweet-talked into any arrangements that won’t result in your being fairly compensated.
+Therefore, don’t be sweet-talked into any arrangements that won’t result in being fairly compensated.

-This is one of the more difficult aspects of running a business.
-You want to offer great service that meets the needs of your clients while attaining your own financial independence.
-Even if it goes against your nature, you really should make decisions with this philosophy in mind.
+This is among the more difficult aspects of running a business.
+You want to offer great service.
+But you also want to achieve financial independence.
+Even if it goes against your nature, you should still make decisions with this philosophy in mind.

 Sometimes, a Web Design Project Isn’t Worth the Hassle

-Over time, you can develop a keen eye with regards to prospective clients.
-You’ll start to spot those red flags for projects and people you want to avoid.
+Over time, you can develop a keen eye concerning prospective clients.
+You’ll start to spot red flags for projects and people you want to avoid.
 All told, it’s about understanding the types of clients you want to work with.

-One of the telling signs of a project is how you’re treated during that initial process, before you come to any agreements.
+One of the telling signs of a project is how you’re treated during the initial process.
 While perfection shouldn’t be expected, there are some basic tenets that a client should follow.

 Are you being valued and respected?
 Is the person on the other end listening to what you have to say?
 Pay careful attention, as these characteristics will help you make the right decision.